elleem/reading-notes/301/reading13.md

 ### Things I Want to Know More About
+how to adopt Togo?!

 ### Questions

 ### CRUD Basics

 Which HTTP method would you use to update a record through an API?
+POST

 Which REST methods require an ID parameter?
+DELETE and UPDATE

 ### Speed Coding